| Title: | Polytomous Logit-Normit (Graded Logistic) Model Estimation |

 Data from graded logistic models is generated under the following parameterization:

-is a slope parameter.
+Where the items are , and response categories are . is the latent trait, is the logistic distribution function, is an intercept (cutpoint) parameter, and is a slope parameter.
 When the number of categories for the items is 2, this reduces to the 2PL parameterization:

 A data matrix in which each row represents a response pattern and the final column represents the frequency of each response pattern.